NodeBB-Community/nodebb-grunt/README.md

 ### Nice to have

- + Use https://www.npmjs.com/package/ignore (fork, add https://github.com/grob/fnmatch rules - skip {x..y} for simplicity) for detection of files to copy into tmp- and dest-directories
+ + Use https://www.npmjs.com/package/ignore (fork, add https://github.com/grob/fnmatch rules - maybe skip {x..y} for simplicity) for detection of files to copy into tmp- and dest-directories
  + A smart clean-task that accepts module-id as parameter
  + Allow different setups for same type (additional setup-selection within init-task)
  + Save last npm published version to throw an early error within publish task